-Product development expenses were \$23.2 million, or 10% of net revenues for the quarter ended March 31, 2000 as compared to \$14.0 million, or 13% of net revenues for the quarter ended March 31, 1999.
-Product development expenses consist primarily of payroll and related expenses (which include employer payroll taxes assessed on non-qualified stock option exercises) incurred for enhancements to and maintenance of the Company's Web site, classification and organization of listings within Yahoo! properties, research and development expenses, amortization of capitalized Web site development costs, and other operating costs.
-The increase in absolute dollars is primarily attributable to increases in the number engineers that develop and enhance Yahoo! online media properties.
+Product development expenses were \$30.1 million, or 10% of net revenues for the quarter ended September 30, 2000 as compared to \$17.6 million, or 11% of net revenues for the quarter ended September 30, 1999.
+For the nine months ended September 30, 2000, product development expenses were \$84.1 million, or 11% of net revenues as compared to \$47.1 million, or 12% of net revenues for the nine months ended September 30, 1999.
+Product development expenses consist primarily of payroll and related expenses incurred for enhancements to and maintenance of the Company's Web site, classification and organization of listings within Yahoo! properties, research and development expenses, amortization of capitalized Web site development costs, and other operating costs.
+The increase in absolute dollars is primarily attributable to increases in the number of engineers that develop and enhance Yahoo! online media properties.
 The Company believes that significant investments in product development are required to remain competitive.
-Consequently, the Company expects to incur increased product development expenditures in absolute dollars in future periods.
+Consequently, the Company expects to incur increased product development expenses.